-Anchorage is a city in full swing, and unlike the common conception of wilderness Alaska.
+Anchorage is a city in full swing, a far cry from the common misconception of bare wilderness.
 Most Alaska travelers find flights to Anchorage as their starting point to an overall Alaska vacation.
 Plan to stay a few days in Anchorage to enjoy the city escape before heading out to the wilderness, just a short drive from the outskirts of Anchorage.

-Anchorage isn’t so different than most other U.S. cities -- there are great restaurants, plenty of nightlife options and a great culture landscape.
+Anchorage isn’t so different than most other U.S. cities — there are great restaurants, plenty of nightlife options and a great cultural landscape.
 Take some time read up on Alaska during your flight to Anchorage.
-There are plenty of day trips from the Anchorage area that appeal to any traveler.
+There are plenty of day trips from the Anchorage area that appeal to any visitor.
 Travelers beware: moose and bears are common in the Alaskan wilderness!

-- Witness the famous Iditarod Dog Sled Race which takes place every March in Anchorage.
+Also, be sure to witness the famous Iditarod Dog Sled Race, which takes place every March in Anchorage.
 The race, which began in 1925, is 1,131 miles long.

 Anchorage’s public bus system offers a convenient way to get around town.
 Take the bus to the downtown area after your Anchorage flight lands and get an immediate tour.
 If your travel plans include a trip around the edge of Anchorage, it’s a good idea to rent a car.
 Save money by booking a package deal when you buy your plane ticket.
 Make sure you reserve early, though – especially for travel in June, July and August.
 These months are Alaska’s peak travel time and rental cars can get snatched up quickly.